 Most of the principles that you need to apply to this question were covered in the first section.

 Theoretically, art should be admired by everyone at any time, which is why we have huge public galleries all over the world.
-In all likelihood you will have visitors to your home at some time, who will probably admire your works too.
-However, do you want to be explaining your erotic art collection or macabre dark originals to your six year old nephew at the next family gathering?
-Do you want to feel like you are seducing a friend as you secret them off to see your most valuable works that are all hidden in the master bedroom, with the door shut.
+In all likelihood you will have visitors to your home who will admire your works too.
+However, do you want to be explaining your erotic art prints or dark macabre originals to your six year old nephew at the next family gathering?
+Do you want to feel like you are seducing a friend as you lure them away to see your most valuable works hidden in the master bedroom?

-Place your work where you – and also the guests to your home –can admire them without feeling intrusive as they prowl into a private lair.
-This might mean just having a welcoming open-door policy if you want to share art that’s in a bedroom or office. on the other hand, if you do own art that is intended for “your eyes only” it should remain in rooms that are considered “by invitation only”.
+Place your artwork where your guests can admire them without feeling like they are invading your privacy.
+This might mean just having a welcoming, open-door policy if you want to share art that’s in a bedroom or office.
+On the other hand, if you do own art that is intended for “your eyes only” it should remain in rooms that are considered “by invitation only”.

 Will the piece be a part of a collection or is it a stand-alone?

 Some pieces are too large for a collection (like our moonscape).
 Others are so unique or sentimental that you always want to admire them on their own without distraction.
 A few are absolute stand-outs in style or color that they would appear the “odd one out” if placed beside another piece.
 These should always have a “place of their own”, often a whole wall of their own.
 Perhaps you are the type of person that believes each piece of art that you own is unique and deserves its own wall.
 If you have the space, that works.

 Even in art galleries however, items are often grouped for effect and/or because there isn’t enough space to give each its own wall.
 This may be the case in your own home, especially if you are a prolific collector.
 When you are grouping your work into a collection of any size, consider first what the commonality between the pieces is, and then how they blend.
 Also consider which piece will become the heart within the group.